-- Performance: A recorded 4-minute performance (At least 1 minute as part of an ensemble) at Grade 3 ABRSM standard or above (30% of the course). - Composition: 1 free composition, and 1 composition from a brief (30% of the course). - Listening and Appraising: Study 8 set work pieces through analysing the musical techniques by ear and in the written music.
+- Performance: Recorded a 4-minute performance (At least 1 minute as part of an ensemble) which aims to be at Grade 3 ABRSM standard or above (30% of the course). - Composition: One free composition, and one composition from a brief given by the exam board (30% of the course). - Listening and Appraising: Study a variety of styles of music including two set work pieces.
+You will analyse musical techniques by ear and in the written music.
 Tested in an exam at the end of Year 11 (40% of the course).